Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Discussion

 \subsubsection{$2006$ outburst}

-Detailed analysis of the previous outburst of RS Oph shows that there are multiple radio emitting components. \cite{o2006asymmetric} show the outburst results in an expanding shock wave as it sweeps through the red giant wind, producing a remnant similar to that of type II supernova, but evolving over a much shorter timescale.
+Detailed analysis of the previous outburst of RS Oph shows that there are multiple radio-emitting components. \cite{o2006asymmetric} show the outburst results in an expanding shock wave as it sweeps through the red giant wind, producing a remnant similar to that of type II supernova, but evolving over a much shorter timescale.
 The radio emission is non-thermal synchrotron emission and the remnant is rather non-spherical.
 Furthermore, a second component seems to emerge to the east of the ring.
-This same two component structure is also found in \cite{rupen2008expanding}.
+This same two-component structure is also found in \cite{rupen2008expanding}.
 They describe an expanding ring, most naturally associated with the shock wave resulting from the outburst and an additional synchrotron emitting component well to the east of the shell, see Figure \ref{fig:geometry_sketch}.
-The central part of the ring like structure is brightest and has a spectral index $\alpha \approx -0.3$ at day $27$.
-The west (far) side of the ring has a spectral index $\alpha \approx -0.7$, similar to the additional synchrotron emitting component to the east of the ring with a spectral index $\alpha \approx -0.7$ at day $27$ after the start of the outburst.
+The central part of the ring-like structure is the brightest and has a spectral index $\alpha \approx -0.3$ at day $27$.
+The west (far) side of the ring has a spectral index $\alpha \approx -0.7$, similar to the additional synchrotron emitting component to the east of the ring with a spectral index $\alpha \approx -0.7$ at day $27$.
 The west side of the ring and the second component to the east are well explained by an optically thin synchrotron spectrum, because spectral indices generally range from $\alpha \approx -0.6$ to $\alpha \approx -1.0$ for optically thin synchrotron emission.
-Despite the quite flat spectral index, the central part of the shell like component is best explained by optically thin synchrotron emission.
-Thermal bremsstrahlung is ruled out as it would required extremely large thermal energies.
+Despite the quite flat spectral index, the central part of the shell-like component is best explained by optically thin synchrotron emission.
+Thermal bremsstrahlung is ruled out as it would require extremely large thermal energies.
 It is likely that emission from the central part is a mix of thermal and non-thermal emission processes.
-Finally, \cite{sokoloski2008uncovering} find the same aforementioned two components, but additionally observe a thermal highly collimated thermal outflow (jet) at $43$ GHz.
-The half opening angle is determined to be less than approximately $4$ degrees.
-The specific intensity of the jet is consistent with thermal bremsstrahlung (free-free) emission, from a gas with temperature of T>$10^4$ K. They also interpret the second component to the east as a synchrotron lobe and they determine the spectral index to be $-0.53$.
+Finally, \cite{sokoloski2008uncovering} find the same aforementioned two components, but additionally observe a highly collimated thermal outflow (jet) at $43$ GHz.
+The half-opening angle is determined to be less than approximately $4$ degrees.
+The specific intensity of the jet is consistent with thermal bremsstrahlung (free-free) emission, from a gas with a temperature of T>$10^4$ K. They also interpret the second component to the east as a synchrotron lobe and they determine the spectral index to be $-0.53$.